Pianist: Amateur pianism

 An amateur pianist playing outdoors at Pike Place market in Seattle.

-Some people, having received a solid piano training in their youth, decide not to continue their musical careers but choose nonmusical ones.
-As a result, there are prominent communities of amateur pianists all over the world that play at quite a high level and give concerts not to earn money but just for the love of music.
+Some people, despite having received extensive piano training in their youth, decide not to continue their musical careers but choose nonmusical ones.
+As a result, there are prominent communities of amateur pianists all over the world, many of whom still play at a high level and give concerts, regardless of potential financial gain.
 The International Piano Competition for Outstanding Amateurs, held annually in Paris, attracts about one thousand listeners each year and is broadcast on French radio.

 Jon Nakamatsu, the Gold Medal winner of the Van Cliburn International Piano Competition for professional pianists in Fort Worth, Texas (1997) was at the moment of his victory technically an amateur: he never attended a music conservatory or majored in music, and worked as a high school German teacher at the time; it was only after the competition that he started pursuing a career as a classical pianist.

 The German pianist Davide Martello is known for traveling around conflict zones to play his moving piano.
 Martello has previously been recognized by the European Parliament for his "outstanding contribution to European cooperation and the promotion of common values".